-Willow is favoured as the best tree to make divining rods (Porteous 2002, p.
-262).
+Willow is favoured as the best tree to make divining rods (Porteous 2002: 262).
 I’m guessing that’s due more to its flexibility than wider willow folklore.
 Ruth Binney notes that when used as a wand, willow helps deter evil (2018: 50).

 Other magical creatures boast links with the tree.
-While rowan is usually used as the tree of choice to keep witches away, people in Essex planted willow near the door for the same reason (Coitir 2015, p.
-42).
+While rowan is usually used as the tree of choice to keep witches away, people in Essex planted willow near the door for the same reason (Coitir 2003).

 Willow Folklore and Superstition

-Baker describes how people used spikes of willow among their vegetables to protect crops and animals (2011, p.
-159).
+Baker describes how people used spikes of willow among their vegetables to protect crops and animals (2011: 159).
 Others believed striking children or animals with a willow stick stunted their growth.
 People once tied a sprig of willow around the churn so the fairies couldn’t steal butter (Mac Coitir 2003).